denglab/SeqSero2/README.md

 # Introduction
 SeqSero2 is a pipeline for Salmonella serotype determination from raw sequencing reads or genome assemblies.
 This is a alpha test version.
-For now, it can only accept paired-end raw sequencing reads.
+For now, it can only accept separated paired-end reads.
 A web app will be available soon.

 # Dependencies
 SeqSero depends on: